-Without formal art training – but with an innate need to create, Deborah Weir’s fiber art career was sparked when she saw textiles displayed as fine art in the 1970s.
+Without formal art training – but with an innate need to create, Deborah Weir started her fiber art career when she saw textiles displayed as fine art in the 1970s.
 She channeled her sewing and theatrical costume design skills into creating abstract art without traditional fiber boundaries.

 How did you find yourself on an artist’s path?
 Always there?
 Lightbulb moment?
 Dragged kicking and screaming?
 Evolving?